 4. Clean Out Your Lymphatic System

 Your lymphatic system is vital in the regulation and balance of fluid in the body and the functioning of your immune system.
-The lymphatic system is made up of lymph nodes throughout the body, but are primarily found in the neck, armpits, and groin.
+The lymphatic system is made up of lymph nodes throughout the body, but is primarily found in the neck, armpits, and groin.

 Therefore, when blood is pumped and flushed through the body during a massage, so is stagnant fluid retention.
 As a result, this fluid might just be sitting in your lymphatic system, which is literally weighing you down.
-Full body massages help to filter out waste products, dead cells and even harmful pathogens from the body.
+Full body massages help to filter out waste products, dead cells, and even harmful pathogens from the body.

 5. Boosts Blood Flow In Your Bones

 I bet this one was a surprise to you.
 Most of us don’t think that our bones would require their very own blood supply.
-So, it actually makes sense that they too receive the same benefits from a professional massage as other areas of the body.
+So, it makes sense that they too receive the same benefits from a professional massage as other areas of the body.

 Increased blood flow throughout your body encourages a boost of blood flow through your bones.
 This brings with it calcium and various minerals which are essential for bone strength and function.